 The project team for this CHIA consists of Ellen Kowalchuk (MA, CAHP) and David Deo (BA, Dipl.
-Heritage Conservation, CAHP) both of Common Bond Collective.
-Common Bond Collective was engaged by Phaedrus Studio in December 2018 to complete a Cultural Heritage Impact Assessment (CHIA) for the property at 46 Centre Street in Thornhill.
-This revised version of the CHIA is updated to reflect refinements to the proposal, and incorporate details from the Conservation Plan prepared in February 2020.
+Heritage Conservation, CAHP) both of Common Bond Collective.2 Common Bond Collective was engaged by Phaedrus Studio in December 2018 to complete a Cultural Heritage Impact Assessment (CHIA) for the property at 46 Centre Street in Thornhill.
+That CHIA was submitted in August 2020.
+Since that time, the design of the addition and infill have been revised.
+This version of the CHIA reflects those new designs, and also incorporates details from the Conservation Plan prepared dated September 2021.

 The project team reviewed the Cultural Heritage Evaluation Report prepared by D.R.
 Chalykoff in April 2018.
 This CHIA utilizes the cultural heritage values and attributes identified in the CHER, and its research and analysis are integrated and expanded upon where appropriate.
-The project team also reviewed the Thornhill Register of Heritage Properties (2005), City of Vaughan Individually Designed under Part IV (n.d.), the Thornhill Heritage Conservation District Study and Plan (1984), and the Thornhill Heritage Conservation District Plan and Guidelines (2007).
-The team conducted site reviews on January 4, 2019 (exterior) and January 18, 2019 (interior).
-The project team also reviewed and provided comment on the Urban Design & Sustainability Brief prepared by Phaedrus Studio (February 2020).
+The project team also reviewed the Thornhill Register of Heritage Properties (2005), City of Vaughan Individually Designed under Part IV (n.d.), the Thornhill Heritage Conservation District Study and Plan (1984), and the Thornhill Heritage Conservation District Plan and Guidelines (2007).3 The team conducted site reviews on January 4, 2019 (exterior) and January 18, 2019 (interior).4